Oxide Sedation Near You

-For many people, going to the dentist induces much anxiety.
-Some would rather endure toothaches than make an appointment at all.
+For many people, visiting the dentist induces much anxiety.
+Some would rather endure toothaches than schedule an appointment at all.
 This can lead to more severe oral health problems, like gum disease and even losing teeth.

 According to the American Dental Association, nitrous oxide is a gas that is:

-These effects will last as long as you are breathing through the mask.
+If you’re interested in undergoing oxide sedation in Calgary, AB T3B 5V4, the effects will last as long as you breathe through the mask.
 In other words, this type of sedation does not last long after a procedure.
 Most people experience little to no side effects; nausea may occur in some cases.

-You can choose to undergo oxide sedation any time you’re feeling anxious or scared of a dental procedure.
+You can choose to undergo oxide sedation near you at our dental clinic any time you’re feeling anxious or scared of a dental procedure.
 This way, you can feel completely relaxed during your appointment.
 This method is also particularly helpful for those who are afraid of other methods of sedation, like IV or needle injection.

-Nitrous oxide-oxygen sedation can be used for many procedures, including:
+Nitrous oxide-oxygen sedation can be used for many procedures, some of which include:

 No. The key to proper sedation is balancing the oxygen and nitrous oxide intake.
 This is something the experienced dentists at Valley Ridge Dental have trained to watch out for, making the sedation entirely safe.

-Oxide sedation does not typically result in memory loss.
+When you visit our office and receive oxide sedation in Calgary, AB T3B 5V4 it does not typically result in memory loss.
 However, this can vary from person to person.

 The sedation’s effects will wear off shortly after your procedure is over.
 You will typically be safe to drive home after your appointment, but you can ask someone to drive you to stay on the safe side.

-Oxide sedation functions as both an anaesthetic and a sedative, so you typically won’t need another numbing agent.
-However, if you are undergoing an invasive procedure, you may need to receive additional anaesthetic.
+Oxide sedation functions as both an anesthetic and a sedative, so you typically won’t need another numbing agent.
+However, if you are undergoing an invasive procedure, you may need to receive an additional anesthetic.

 Is There Anyone Who Should Not Receive This Treatment?